» Celibidache « – Interview

 Were you able to gain the necessary distance for your work at all from your personal knowledge and affection for Celibidache?

 Why necessary?
 I have fought against this attitude from the very beginning.
 What kind of worldview is it to assume that the outside observer, as untouched as possible, dispassionate, sees more and more correctly and accurately?
-More "objectively"?
+More » objectively «?
 It should be obvious that the one who loves a thing knows it better and understands it better than the one who first puts on the glasses of suspicion, so that he is not accused of falling for a charismatic.
 I don’t spend my time with someone I’m fundamentally suspicious of.
 But in journalism there is this idea that the suspicious dilettante is the best chronicler.
 What kind of disappointments must underlie such a view of the world, if I may be allowed to psychologize for a moment, that makes you think: Careful! better keep your distance for now.
 No, for me it was clear from the beginning that this perspective cannot do justice to Celibidache.
 What do I care about ulterior motives when someone has such exciting foreground motives?
 And besides, the great unmasking would also be terribly boring and could never carry a hundred minutes.

 The pure hero worship can also be very boring ...

 Perhaps there is a third.
 A friend wrote me after the premiere that he now believed that there could be an enlightened hagiography.
 A friend who, by the way, is critical of Celibidache.
 That made me very happy.
 But basically I wanted to go even further, namely completely away from the private person.
 Celibidache is a catalyst for me, a lens on art, and that interests me.
-I was made aware by one of my professors of C. S. Lewis, who used a beautiful metaphor to illustrate the turn of vision I’m talking about.
+I was made aware by my professor Jörg Splett of C. S. Lewis, who used a beautiful metaphor to illustrate the turn of vision I’m talking about.
 He is standing in a tool shed and sees dust dancing in a sunbeam.
 He looks at the sunbeam: Looking at.
 And then he changes perspective and looks along the sunbeam to the outside of the doorway and sees the treetops, the sky, and the sun: Looking along.
 That’s what I was trying to do: Not to look at Celibidache, but with him at what moves him, the music, the laws of art.
 And my team members, who at first did not necessarily have a special approach to the subject matter and were only fascinated by Celibidache’s appearance, also made this turn of view in the course of time.
 That is what I would wish for every spectator.
 That he or she gets beyond fascination or, because of me, rejection and asks herself the question of truth: Isn’t the man right in what he says and does?

 How was the cooperation with the musicians?